awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-database-instance.md

 `MaxAllocatedStorage`  <a name="cfn-rds-dbinstance-maxallocatedstorage"></a>
 The upper limit in gibibytes \(GiB\) to which Amazon RDS can automatically scale the storage of the DB instance\.
 For more information about this setting, including limitations that apply to it, see [ Managing capacity automatically with Amazon RDS storage autoscaling](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_PIOPS.StorageTypes.html#USER_PIOPS.Autoscaling) in the *Amazon RDS User Guide*\.
+This setting doesn't apply to RDS Custom\.
 *Required*: No
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `MonitoringInterval`  <a name="cfn-rds-dbinstance-monitoringinterval"></a>
 The interval, in seconds, between points when Enhanced Monitoring metrics are collected for the DB instance\.
-To disable collecting Enhanced Monitoring metrics, specify 0\.
+To disable collection of Enhanced Monitoring metrics, specify 0\.
 The default is 0\.
-If `MonitoringRoleArn` is specified, then you must also set `MonitoringInterval` to a value other than 0\.
+If `MonitoringRoleArn` is specified, then you must set `MonitoringInterval` to a value other than 0\.
+This setting doesn't apply to RDS Custom\.
 Valid Values: `0, 1, 5, 10, 15, 30, 60`
 *Required*: No
 *Type*: Integer
 *Update requires*: [Some interruptions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-some-interrupt)

 `MonitoringRoleArn`  <a name="cfn-rds-dbinstance-monitoringrolearn"></a>
 The ARN for the IAM role that permits RDS to send enhanced monitoring metrics to Amazon CloudWatch Logs\.
 For example, `arn:aws:iam:123456789012:role/emaccess`\.
-For information on creating a monitoring role, go to [Setting Up and Enabling Enhanced Monitoring](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Monitoring.OS.html#USER_Monitoring.OS.Enabling) in the *Amazon RDS User Guide*\.
+For information on creating a monitoring role, see [Setting Up and Enabling Enhanced Monitoring](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Monitoring.OS.html#USER_Monitoring.OS.Enabling) in the *Amazon RDS User Guide*\.
 If `MonitoringInterval` is set to a value other than 0, then you must supply a `MonitoringRoleArn` value\.
+This setting doesn't apply to RDS Custom\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)